shwina/still-magic/_chapters_en/bib.md

 **Beni2017**{:#Beni2017}: Gal Beniamini, Sarah Gingichashvili, Alon Klein Orbach, and Dror G. Feitelson: "Meaningful Identifier Names: The Case of Single-Letter Variables". *Meaningful Identifier Names: The Case of Single-Letter Variables*, May 2017, <https://doi.org/10.1109/icpc.2017.18>. *Reports that use of single-letter variable names doesn't affect ability to modify code, and that some single-letter variable names have implicit types and meanings.*

+**Boll2014**{:#Boll2014}: David Bollier: *Think Like a Commoner: A Short Introduction to the Life of the Commons*.
+New Society Publishers, 2014, <https://isbndb.com/book/0865717680>. *A short introduction to a widely-used model of governance.*

 **Bran1995**{:#Bran1995}: Stewart Brand: *How Buildings Learn: What Happens After They're Built*.
 Penguin USA, 1995. *FIXME*

 **Dobz1973**{:#Dobz1973}: Theodosius Dobzhansky: "Nothing in biology makes sense except in the light of evolution". *The American Biology Teacher*, Mar 1973, <https://en.wikipedia.org/wiki/Nothing_in_Biology_Makes_Sense_Except_in_the_Light_of_Evolution>. *A forceful statement of the central unifying theme of modern biology.*